paulodiovani/blog.diovani.com/technology/_posts/2017-06-24-moving-docker-containers-data.md

 ## Backing up MySQL

-Now, we can backup our mysql container data using the new `rsync` image.
+Now we can backup our mysql container data using the new `rsync` image.

 ```bash
 docker run --volumes-from=some_mysql \